brightblueray/terraform-template/README.md

-# terraform-aws-module
+# terraform-template
-A simple template for an AWS Module
+A simple template for a terraform config